 Since qualifying in 2004, I have taught in every year group from Reception to Year 6 in a variety of schools, both in Warwickshire and Northamptonshire.
-In my degree, I specialised in Art and I have a studio at home where I design prints, paint and make glazed ceramics.
+In my degree, I specialised in Art and I have a studio at home on the farm where I design prints and paint and make glazed ceramics.
+My latest focus is animal realism using coloured pencils.